 Best for Moisturizing

-Vitamin E does a little of everything and is a potent anti-inflammatory agent that keeps skin soft and supple and is key to prevent scar formation.
+Vitamin E does a little of everything and is a potent anti-inflammatory agent that keeps skin soft and supple and is key to preventing scar formation.

 What it does: